Main page content

 Now Accepting Applications for Autumn 2018

->

-> The Institute of Technology is proud to offer a new (Autumn 2017) Bachelor of Science in Electrical Engineering.
+The Institute of Technology is proud to offer a Bachelor of Science in Electrical Engineering.

->

-> The goal of the BSEE program is to provide a rigorous learning experience and collaborative environment for students in the major.
+The goal of the BSEE program is to provide a rigorous learning experience and collaborative environment for students in the major.
 This new program is consistent with the UWT mission of expanding the boundaries of knowledge and discovery.
 The degree is also responsive to regional needs and to engineering education reform, serving both traditional and nontraditional students by providing degree pathways for both freshman and transfer students.

 While EE and CES share many courses at the freshman and sophomore levels, the BSEE curriculum emphasizes circuit design for applications such as communications, signal processing, electromagnetics, controls, and embedded systems.